 About Enrico Cecchetti

-Founder of the Cecchetti method – and the formation of the Cecchetti Society of which I am a member.
+Founder of the Cecchetti method – and the formation of the Cecchetti Society.

 Enrico Cecchetti, was one of the world’s outstanding teachers of ballet.
 He established the Cecchetti method, a system of passing on the tradition of ballet to future generations of dancers.
 Born in 1850 his stage debut was with his father as a baby in arms.
 It was he who later trained him in the rudiments of ballet.
 Cecchetti went on to learn from the masters of the time, and from his associations with other dancers, artists, and musicians.
 He gained great knowledge and wisdom, absorbing and applying the theories he learned and then passing them on to many others throughout his life until his death in 1928.